vrann/m2graphql/README.md

 ## React Sample App

 The examples directory [examples/react-product-webcomponent](https://github.com/vrann/m2graphql/tree/master/examples/react-product-webcomponent) contains sample React application which loads Magento Product from the GraphQL API and renders as a javascript widget

+### Run the Example

+1. Clone this repository
+2. `cd examples/react-product-webcomponent`
+3. open index.html in browser